wp-plugins/custom-post-widget/readme.txt

 Fix for bug caused by the 'Advanced Custom Fields' plugin.
 Thanks to creativexperience for troubleshooting this issue.
 Cleanup of lightbox popup, changed all instances of query_posts to get_post and get_posts.
 Support for featured image in custom post widget area.
+Changed shortcode button to the new style from WP 3.5

 = 1.9.8 =
 Fix for error when using shortcode with the WPML plugin